FIND A BARRISTER

 Practice Profile

 Louise Oakley’s down to earth manner makes her an effective advocate and popular with both lay and professional clients who repeatedly instruct her.
-Louise was appointed Senior Treasury Counsel in April 2024.
+Louise was appointed Senior Treasury Counsel in April 2024, and awarded "Crime Junior of the Year 2024" by Chambers UK.

 Louise is described by instructing solicitors and counsel who have led her as “meticulous”, “extremely thorough”, “incredibly hardworking” and “highly knowledgeable”.
 Louise is qualified to accept instructions on a public access basis and is registered with the Bar Council’s Public Access Directory.